sstelfox/stelfox.net/content/blog/2014-03-28-preventing-tmux-lockups.md

 dumped excessive output to their terminal.
 Depending on the size of the output you may have experienced the dreaded lockup.
-That horrible realization seconds after you hit the command where signals just stop working and you just have to sit there and wait for your terminal to catch up.a
+That horrible realization seconds after you hit the command where signals just stop working and you just have to sit there and wait for your terminal to catch up.

 There is a piece of remote connection software called Mosh that I've been told handles this pretty well, but I don't yet trust its security model and it